anxolin/dotfiles/README.md

 ### Step 3: Install the post install script
 Install the post install script to initialize some plugins:
-> IMPORTANT: `npm` is required for this step, since it install the `standard` JS lintern using node, so the Syntastic plugin can use it.
+> IMPORTANT: `npm` is required for this step.
+For instance, it installs the `standard` JS lintern using node, so the Ale plugin can use it.
+> SEE: "Vim Linter - Ale section" for more info.
 ```bash
 ./dotfiles/install-after.sh
 ```